getchar/rbb_article/README.md

 This repository contains scripts I've written as examples for a [tutorial](http://www.nonbird.com/rbb_article/redditbottutorial.html) I wrote about making Reddit bots.
-Each script was created to introduce the functionality of some module or other and written so that it would make sense when revealed in sequential pieces, interspersed with long passages of English text.
+Each script was created to introduce the functionality of some module or other and written so that it would make sense when revealed in sequential pieces, interspersed with long passages of plain English.

-What this means is that the scripts don't do anything useful and they feature what might seem like some poor design decisions if you weren't reading them generously and hadn't been aprised of what I just told you.
+What this means is that the scripts don't do much useful and they feature what might seem like some poor design decisions if you weren't reading them generously and hadn't been aprised of what I just told you.
 So beware.
 I'm sorry.

 With that out of the way, I'll run through the scripts below and explain what they do.
 And if you have any interest in writing a Reddit bot of your own, please read [my tutorial](http://www.nonbird.com/rbb_article/redditbottutorial.html) and you can also check out the Reddit bot I wrote, [`CannedPostResponder`](https://github.com/getchar/cannedpostresponder).